meganhsuu/Apps-Classification/README.md

 # Apps Classification Using Text Mining Techniques
-Using text mining techniques, this project classifies applications and games from the Windows Store based on their descriptions.
+This repository contains the codes and data for the final project of Text Mining course at UIUC in Spring 2024.
+This project attempts to classify applications and games from the Windows Store based on their desciptions by utilizing text mining techniques.

 ## Abstract
 This project focuses on analyzing the top applications and games available on the Windows Store platform.
 By leveraging a dataset extracted from the Windows Store site, this project aims to uncover patterns from app descriptions.
 Through text mining techniques, especially classification and advanced analysis, this study seeks to understand whether text mining can help effectively classify the category or age ratings based on the descriptions from applications and games.